vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 ![performance](/assets/2024-03-01-announcing-long-context-colbert-in-vespa/image3.png)

 _Impact of re-ranking count on latency and nDCG@10.
-Notice that re-ranking counts are reported with different increments.
-The change in increments makes the latency line look like a hockey stick pattern but is a linear scaling relationship._
+The change in re-ranking window increments makes the latency line look like a hockey stick pattern but is a linear scaling relationship._

 Changing the re-ranking count allows us to trade effectiveness versus